inconsistent-dg/AC-Modding/switch-guide.md

 ## Formatting the SD

 Your SD card *should* be formatted to FAT32.
 Using exFAT on the Switch should be avoided, since the exFAT drivers on the switch are literal dogwater and are prone to corruption.
-It can also prevent certain homebrew/cfw from booting, which is another reason why it shouldnt be used.
+It can also prevent certain homebrew/cfw from booting, which is another reason why it shouldn't be used.

 ### **Formatting on Windows**